DinodC/backtesting-mean-reverting-strategy/01_backtesting_trading_strategy.md

 ## Or How to Scrape S&P Constituents Tickers Using Python Package BeautifulSoup

 ## Introduction
 Backtesting is a tool we can use to measure the performance of a trading strategy using historical data.
-The backtesting process can be broken down in three parts: first, we need to decide the universe of securities where we will invest in (e.g. equity or fixed income?
+The backtesting process is composed of three parts: first, we need to decide the universe of securities where we will invest in (e.g. equity or fixed income?
 US or emerging markets?); second, we need to retrieve historical data for the universe of securities; and last part is where we implement our trading strategy using the historical data collected.
 In this article, we will tackle the initial step in the backtesting process, that is, to determine the universe of securities.
 If we focus our attention on trading US equities, then a natural choice is the Standard and Poor's 500 Index which is composed of shares of the 500 largest companies in the United States, and more importantly, it provides the most liquid stocks.
 Aside from the S&P 500 Index, we could consider the S&P MidCap 400 and S&P SmallCap 600 indices.

-Threading our way through this direction means that we need to collect the list of constituents for the S&P 500, S&P MidCap 400 and S&P SmallCap 600 indices.
-However, the list of constituents is not available on S&P Dow Jones Indices website https://us.spindices.com.
-Moreover, I called their Hong Kong office, and was informed that the S&P constituents are only provided to product subscribers.
-As a result, we need to find alternative data providers.
-After a quick search on Google, two candidates presented themselves: [Wikipedia](https://en.wikipedia.org); and [Barchart](https://www.barchart.com).
-Wikipedia provides the S&P constituents in the form of a HTML table, which we will need to retrieve using Python package [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) for web scraping.
-While, Barchart provides the S&P constituents as convenient downloadable CSV files.
-You just need to create a basic account with them, which is free.

-Below we retrieve S&P constituents step-by-step.
-First, we collect the S&P tickers from Wikipedia, and then from Barchart.
-After, we compare the S&P constituents from the two providers.
-But before that we will go through a quick review on the S&P 500, S&P MidCap 400 and S&P SmallCap 600 indices.

-## Review of Standard & Poor's Indices
+## Standard & Poor's Dow Jones Indices
-In this section, we illustrate the key features of the S&P indices.
+In this section, we provide a comparison of the different S&P indices which we could consider as possible universe of stocks.

 ### S&P 500 Index
 - The [S&P 500 Index](https://us.spindices.com/indices/equity/sp-500) or the _S&P 500_ is a market capitalization-weighted index of the 500 largest US companies.
 - The S&P 500 is viewed as the best gauge of large-cap US equity market.
 - The S&P 500 has 505 constituents with a median capitalization of USD 22.3B.
-Note that some companies has several classes of shares like Alphabet.

 ### S&P MidCap 400 Index
 - The [S&P MidCap 400 Index](https://us.spindices.com/indices/equity/sp-400) or the _S&P 400_ is a market capitalization-weighted index.